Chief Public Health Officer of Canada

-The chief public health officer of Canada (CPHO; administratrice en chef de la santé publique; ACSP) (Note: When the position is held by a male, the French title is administrateur en chef de la santé publique.) is the lead health professional and primary spokesperson on public health related matters for the Government of Canada.
+The chief public health officer of Canada (CPHO; administratrice en chef de la santé publique; ACSP) (Note: When the position is held by a man, the French title is administrateur en chef de la santé publique.) is the lead health professional and primary spokesperson on public health related matters for the Government of Canada.
 The chief public health officer provides advice to the minister of health and the president of the Public Health Agency of Canada (PHAC), works in collaboration with the agency president in the agency's leadership and management, and works with other departments and levels of government on public health matters.
 PHAC, along with the CPHO post was established in 2004 amidst the SARS crisis.

-The interim chief public health officer of Canada is Howard Njoo, who was appointed in June 2025, following the retirement of Theresa Tam.
+The chief public health officer of Canada is Joss Reimer, who was appointed in April 2026, following the retirement of Theresa Tam.

 Overview

 The CPHO position was created by Carolyn Bennett in her position as Minister of State for Public Health (Canada) in 2004, along with the Public Health Agency of Canada.
 Per the Public Health Agency of Canada Act (2006), the CPHO holds office "during pleasure for a term not exceeding five years".
 The CPHO can be reappointed for additional terms.

 The CPHO is selected through an open and transparent national competitive process, and is appointed by the Governor-in-Council.
 The process is merit-based: as per the Public Health Agency of Canada Act, the CPHO must be a qualified public health professional.